fara-pug/fara-pug/index.md

 </tbody>
 </table>

--   ^1 description says "against all attackers", implying Melee, Magical and Ranged damage reflection even at high stats is said to not be all that great, but if you can spare the spell slot, why not give it a go via an unelemental arcane combined with Fury, Rejuvenation or an Attribute Effect.
+-   **Retaliation** hits Melee, Magical and Ranged attacker with a portion of the damage they threw at you, not the damage you took.
+E.g., in the extreme, they will kill themselves without you taking any damage.
+Still, the damage reflection isn't all that great even at high stats but if you can spare the spell slot, try an Arcane Ward (no elemental runes,) combined with Fury, Rejuvenation or any other effector rune.

 1. All spells are created equal&#x2026;

     &#x2026;Except beam, meteor, and barrage spells

-<a id="org6c2b035"></a>
+<a id="org7b5b1b3"></a>

 ### Elemental Runes